ruszkipista/cims01-lkc/README.md

 |G19|officer|increase our authority on the subject in the eyes of the visitors|

 ### 1.2 Scope plane
-It has been decided to create a website.
+It has been decided to create a static website.
 In light of that decision we do not go forward with
-- G5: this goal would be for presence on a social network site, not for a website
+- G5: this goal would be for presence on a social network site, not for a homepage,
-- G10: the calendar functionality would require database and programming, therefore ot of scope for now
+- G10: the calendar functionality would require database and programming, therefore ot of scope for now,
 - G17: at the moment could not obtain these training plans

-The following table list the planned features referenced with original goals:
+The following table lists the planned features, each feature referenced with original goal(s):

 |F#|Goal|Feature|
 |--|----|-------|